 Distance Formula Worksheets

-Stock up your library with this collection of free and printable distance formula worksheets that walk grade 8 and high school students through a variety of exercises that can be solved with the application and manipulation of the distance formula d = √ ((x2 - x1)2 + (y2 - y1)2), which is a derivative of the Pythagorean theorem.
-Kick-start your journey with measuring line segments drawn on Cartesian planes, move on to calculating the distance between two sets of coordinates, follow it up with finding the side lengths of geometrical shapes, figure out the missing coordinates, identify the types of triangles, and bolster your skills in applying the formula efficiently.
-Our pdf exercises are a great practice resource that come along with an answer key to facilitate easy evaluation.
+Stock up on our free, printable distance formula worksheets that walk students through exercises on the formula, d = √ ((x2 - x1)2 + (y2 - y1)2), which is a derivative of the Pythagorean theorem.
+Measure line segments on Cartesian planes, calculate the distance between two sets of coordinates, find the side lengths of shapes, figure out the missing coordinates, identify the types of triangles, and more, to bolster your skills in the distance formula.

 These distance formula worksheets are ideal for students in grade 8 and high school.